RICKETTS: Nebraska’s Commitment to Child Welfare

 People are also reading…

-As we’ve invested in pediatric healthcare facilities, we’ve also taken action to bolster Nebraska’s child welfare workforce.
-Our caseworker teammates received a 20% salary increase in October of 2021, which has strengthened our retention.
-In the nine months prior to October 2021, case manager monthly turnover was over 4.7%.
-In the nine months after October 2021, case manager monthly turnover fell to 3.1%.
-DHHS has also successfully worked to recruit new teammates.
-From March to July 2022, the agency hired 105 new child welfare specialists to grow its team in the Eastern Service Area.

-While addressing the needs arising from the pandemic, we’re also focused on finding new and improved ways to serve children and families.
 Over the past eight years, the quality of child welfare in Nebraska has benefited greatly from strong public-private partnerships that focus on prevention.
 Under the Bring Up Nebraska Initiative, we’ve been able to serve thousands of children and families in communities across the state.
-By embracing an alternative response approach, we are able to work with families before they come to the attention of the state child welfare agency.
 This proactive mindset is key to preventing abuse and neglect and strengthening Nebraska’s families.
-Effective October 1, 2022, DHHS is launching new programs to continue our alternative response approach.
+Effective Oct.
+1, DHHS is launching new programs to continue our alternative response approach.

 Family-Centered Treatment: a 4-6 month home-based trauma treatment program that works to identify the core issues facing the family within the home by increasing positive parenting skills and providing therapeutic services to address mental health needs and substance use.